Hitchcock Independent School District

 Hitchcock Independent School District is a public school district based in Hitchcock, Texas, United States.
-In addition to Hitchcock, the district serves parts of La Marque (including Delaney Cove) Tiki Island and the Saltgrass Crossing Subdivision.
+In addition to Hitchcock, the district serves parts of La Marque and Tiki Island and the Saltgrass Crossing Subdivision.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 For the 2015- 2016 school year, Hitchcock ISD received an "Improvement Required" accountability rating from the Texas Education Agency.

 Hitchcock ISD received a warning for low accountability marks in 2011 and 2013.